 Last month a friend asked me where she could buy a glass plant terrarium from.
 I wasn’t sure where she could find one of these but since her question, I’ve started to notice many glass terrariums online.
 These are decorative and ornamental plant containers which are often made from glass and have been in existence since the 1840s.
 Aside from their attractiveness, they are very clever mini eco-systems for plants.
 These are now rising in popularity, probably because outside space is at a premium.
 Here are a few glass plant terrarium examples to get you started.

 Urban Outfitters actually has a good selection of decorative terrariums available.
 The Urban Grow Large Star model is amazing with an intricate geometric shape.
 The structure is made from a combination of stainless steel and glass.
 It features a mini door in the side for access to your plants.
 This can be suspended using the ring on the top of the structure or you can place it on a table or window sill.
 The measurements are 37cm high, wide and deep – £70.
 There is also a smaller version available which measures 17.8cm high and 20.3cm wide – £25 from Urban Outfitters (UK).

 Urban Grow Large Star

 The Urban Grow Diamond Planter comes in lavish gold tones.
 This is a futuristic shape that resembles the cut of a diamond, hence the name.
-It’s made from glass and a gold coloured iron.
-There is no hook for hanging so this is ideal placed on a coffee table, mantelpiece or shelf.
+It’s made from glass and a gold-coloured iron.
+There is no hook for hanging so this is ideally placed on a coffee table, mantelpiece or shelf.
 The measurements are 24cm high and 23cm wide – £40 from Urban Outfitters (UK).

 Urban Grow Diamond